 Note that there may be another hazard or hazards nearby for which a safety barrier is required even though a safety barrier is not required for the hazard in question.
 This situation would be likely to result in the hazard in question being behind the safety barrier required for the other hazards, which is likely to be unacceptable.
 In most cases it would be necessary to move the hazard to lie outside the safety barrier working width.
-Please refer to TD 19/06 Paras 3.66 and the following and paragraphs 3.100 and the following which give further details and guidance.
+Please refer to CD 377 and the following which give further details and guidance.